District Role in Parent and Family Engagement

 Provide literacy training for parents.
 Use Title I, Part A funds, if your district has exhausted all other funding sources.

-Pay reasonable and necessary expenses associated with parent involvement activities.
+Pay reasonable and necessary expenses associated with parent and family engagement activities.
 Transportation and child care are two such allowable costs under Title I, Part A, which make it possible for parents to participate in school-based meetings and training sessions.
-Allowable Activities

 Train parents to support the involvement of other parents.